How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 Regarding alternative resume sections, it pays to be judicious and only include those connected to the job opportunity.
 This will secure your resume being adapted to the role, assisting you to be noticed among other applicants.

 To remember all the details, it is better to use an online resume builder.
-Thanks to its resume templates, you will never miss any important section or encounter any formatting problems.
+Thanks to its resume templates, you will never miss any important resume section or encounter any formatting problems.

 Just fill in the mandatory sections, add optional ones, and you are done.
 In addition, the implemented AI writer would help you draft the "Professional summary" and "Experience" sections.